 A lot of what I’m talking about is also mentioned in Tom Malsen’s talk on BBC’s ‘Cutting the Mustard’ approach.

-##We should stop focus on supporting browsers, and focus on environments The device landscape is changing so much and so rapidly that it is is no longer a good idea to keep in mind certain browsers.
+The device landscape is changing so much and so rapidly that it is is no longer a good idea to keep in mind certain browsers.
 I would argue that ‘browser support’ is no longer relavent in this age - it stems from the time on the web when pretty much everyone was on desktop and had just a few browsers (and just a few older versions of them).

 Nowadays, you have Opera, Chrome, IE, Safari, Firefox and more on desktop as well as Opera Mini, Opera, Chrome, Firefox, IE, Safari, Dolphin, Maxthon and more on mobile platforms like iOS, Android, Windows Phone and other feature phone platforms too.
 There is no guarantee that if a person uses, say, Chrome on desktop, they will use Chrome on mobile too (and vice versa).